tsunami643/blog/_posts/2021-10-06-ti10-team-guide.md

 #### Hmmm... if Nigma got 3rd and Liquid got 4th, who got 2nd?
 * A team by the name of *Tundra Esports* with Skiter, Nine, 33, Sneyking, and Fata.
 Tundra never got to attend any majors, but they got nail-bitingly close to beating OG in the WEU TI10 qualifiers.
 Incidentally, this is the first International that Fata has missed since he started competing at *TI3.*

+#### Team Bald

+* Literally the only reason I'm including this is to preempt the sea of reddit comments that would inevitably say, *"YOU FORGOT TEAM BALD OMEGALUL."*

+#### AdmiralBulldog

+* This one too.
+I'm one step ahead of you scrubs.

 ## Eastern Europe (CIS)

 #### Old VP (RAMZES666, No[o]ne, 9pasha, RodjER, Solo)